A Thanksgiving sensory bin that includes popcorn kernels and cranberries with some Thanksgiving dinner painted rocks. Adaptations for various ages.

 Sensory bins are excellent for early learning, and great for children with sensory-seeking behaviors.
 They provide opportunities for rich learning for kids as children are engaged and using many of their senses during play.

-This Thanksgiving sensory bin includes thanksgiving painted rocks to represent a traditional feast.
+This Thanksgiving dinner sensory bin includes thanksgiving painted rocks to represent a traditional feast.
 There are so many fun ways to play with this bin for a variety of ages, see specific age recommendations below.

 *This post contains affiliate links.

-Thanksgiving Sensory Bin
+Thanksgiving Dinner Sensory Bin

 Sensory bins provide so many opportunities for pretend play and story telling.
 Use this bin to discuss Thanksgiving as a holiday, and why we celebrate.
 There was almost certainly corn served at the first Thanksgiving dinner in some form, so we used some popcorn kernels as a fun base here.
 What a fun Fall activity for kids.

 I like to use different trays and pans for sensory play depending on what we are doing, but a clear scrapbook paper container like this one with a lid is a sure favorite.
 When the kids are done playing, I can close it up and save it for another day easily.